 Because there are several potential causes, it is important to have heel pain properly diagnosed.
-A Weil Foot and Ankle Doctor can distinguish between all the possibilities and determine the underlying source of your heel pain.
+A Doctor at Weil Foot & Ankle Institute can distinguish between all the possibilities and determine the underlying source of your heel pain.

 Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the tissue is first injured and with activity becomes inflamed resulting in heel pain.